cryptomator/docs/source/security/architecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`Unified Vault Format (uvf) <https://github.com/encryption-alliance/unified-vault-format>`_ defines a common vendor-independent standard based on `Vault Format 8 <https://docs.cryptomator.org/en/latest/misc/vault-format-history/>`_.
+`Unified Vault Format (uvf) <https://github.com/encryption-alliance/unified-vault-format>`_ defines a common vendor-independent standard inspired by and partially based on `Vault Format 8 <https://docs.cryptomator.org/en/latest/misc/vault-format-history/>`_.

 The uvf metadata file ``vault.uvf`` replaces the ``vault.cryptomator`` file.
 It is both stored in the vault as file and uploaded to hub.